At the Sierra Valley Preserve

 Expert partners in ecological and interpretive design and cultural history

-We’re excited to be working with some of the best firms in the industry for ecological and interpretive design, including Arkin Tilt Architects, Farallon Media, and Weldon Exhibits.
+We’ve been fortunate to work with some of the best firms in the industry for ecological and interpretive design, including Arkin Tilt Architects, Farallon Media, and Weldon Exhibits.
 The team includes experts who have created interpretive exhibits at the Monterey Bay Aquarium and the California Academy of Sciences, and consulting representatives from the Mountain Maidu and Washoe Tribe of Nevada and California.

 Join us!
-Help create a Nature Center for learning, recreation, and stewardship at the Feather River headwaters
+Help sustain this Nature Center and conserve important lands at the Feather River headwaters

 Explore More with FRLT